Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Experiments

 \subsection{Effective Knowledge via Task Similarity}

 To assess whether our unsupervised task similarity in Equation~\ref{eq:task_similarity} reflects the probability of successful knowledge transfer defined in Definition~\ref{def:task_similarity}, we quantify the \textit{hit rate}, defined as the tighter probability $\delta^*$ that the empirically most relevant benchmarks (i.e., those maximizing $\mathcal{H}(\{\theta^*_{im}\}, \cdot, G^u)$) are included in the Top-$N_s$ benchmarks retrieved by $\mathcal{S}$ ($N_s$ is the tolerance).
-A higher hit rate directly

-supports the probabilistic claim in Definition~\ref{def:task_similarity}, where $\mathcal{S}$ correlates with the likelihood of transferring high-performing models from $G^i$ to $G^u$.
-As shown in Table~\ref{tab:hit_rate}, our unsupervised task similarity based on graph properties achieves the highest hit rate across all tolerance settings, outperforming methods relying on Kendall or Top 5\% similarities and also the purely statistical property similarity (without LLMs to conduct adaptive knowledge elicitation and alignment).
+A higher hit rate directly supports the probabilistic claim in Definition~\ref{def:task_similarity}, where $\mathcal{S}$ correlates with the likelihood of transferring high-performing models from $G^i$ to $G^u$.
+As shown in Table~\ref{tab:hit_rate}, our unsupervised task similarity based on graph properties achieves the highest hit rate across all tolerance settings, outperforming methods that rely on Kendall or Top 5\% similarities, as well as purely statistical property similarity (without LLMs to conduct adaptive knowledge elicitation and alignment).
 This demonstrates that our \textit{performance-oriented} $\mathcal{S}$, derived from key graph properties and adaptive weighting by LLMs, effectively captures the meta-knowledge required for data-aware model design.
-Besides, we observed that there is a negative effect when incorporating descriptive inputs in similarity assessment, suggesting that some semantic properties (e.g., being a citation graph) are less relevant in designing model architecture (case study in Figure~\ref{subfig:semantic-features} and Appendix~\ref{ssec:appendix_case_study_AHL}).
-We further visualize the pairwise similarities between graphs in Figure~\ref{fig:descriptive},~\ref{fig:heatmap}, showing that our unsupervised task similarity closely aligns with empirical performance similarity (the highest Kendall's $\tau$ correlation).
+Besides, we observed a negative effect when incorporating descriptive inputs into similarity assessment, suggesting that some semantic properties (e.g., being a citation graph) are less relevant to designing the model architecture (see the case study in Figure~\ref{subfig:semantic-features}).
+We further visualize the pairwise similarities between graphs in Figures~\ref{fig:descriptive} and ~\ref{fig:heatmap}, showing that our unsupervised task similarity closely aligns with empirical performance similarity (the highest Kendall's $\tau$ correlation).
 This further validates the claim that $\mathcal{S}$ approximates a pseudo-likelihood $\mathbb{P}(\mathcal{F}(G^u) \vert \theta_i^*)$ well, reinforcing its role in supporting the Bayesian-inspired framework in Section~\ref{sec:methodology_KR}.